QwenLM/Qwen-Agent/README.md

     - agents: The implementation of general methods for planning/tools/actions/memory
     - llm: Defining the interface for accessing LLM, currently providing OpenAI format access interface for Qwen-7B
     - configs: Storing the configuration files where you can modify local service ports and other configurations
-- browser_qwen: The implementation of BrowserQwen, including google extension configuration, front-end interface, and backend processing logic
+- browser_qwen: The implementation of BrowserQwen, including google extension configuration and front-end interface.
+- qwen_server: The implementation of backend processing logic for BrowserQwen

 ## Configuration
 This library supports custom parameters.
-Setting necessary parameters in ```configs/config_browserqwen.py```, commonly used parameters are as follows:
-- llm: The large model.
-Now supporting OpenAI API format, default to ```Qwen-7B-Chat```.
-- MAX_TOKEN：The maximum number of tokens for reference materials, default to ```4000```.
-If LLM supports longer tokens, this value can be expanded.
-- fast_api_host、app_host、app_in_browser_host：The address of the backend service, default to ```127.0.0.1```
-- Note: After modifying the configuration file or code, the service need to be restarted to take effect.
+Setting necessary parameters in ```qwen_agent/configs/config_browserqwen.py```.
+After modifying the configuration file or code, the service need to be restarted to take effect.

+This project is not intended to be an official product, rather it serves as a proof-of-concept project that highlights the capabilities of Qwen.